 4.5 Conduct During Voting.
-Immediately prior to a vote the President shall describe to the Council the proposal to be voted on, and shall explain the consequences of a "yes" or a "no" vote.
+Immediately prior to a vote the President shall describe to the Committee the proposal to be voted on, and shall explain the consequences of a "yes" or a "no" vote.
 Voting shall begin upon the President's declaration "we are in voting procedure", and end when the results of the vote are announced • Once in voting procedure, no Representative shall interrupt the voting except on a Point of Order or Information concerning the actual conduct of the vote • Following Closure of Debate, and prior to entering voting procedure, the President shall pause briefly to allow delegations the opportunity to make any relevant motions. • Relevant motions prior to a vote include: Suspension of the Meeting, Adjournment of the Meeting , Enter Consultative Session, Division of the Question or Adoption by Consensus.
 4.6 Rights of Explanation.
 Rights of explanation are permitted on all substantive votes after voting.
 Rights of explanation may be limited in time by the President.
 4.7 Voting on Amendments.
-A motion for Closure of Debate on an amendment is in order at any time the amendment is under consideration by the Council • If the motion for closure passes, the amendment will be put to an immediate vote 4.8 Voting on Resolutions.
-A motion for Closure of Debate on a resolution is in order at any time the resolution is under consideration by the Council • All resolutions being considered under an agenda topic will be put to a vote when a motion for closure of debate on that resolution passes 4.9 Consent of the Five Permanent Members.
-As established in the Charter of the United Nations, each of the five Permanent Members; China, France, Russian Federation, the United Kingdom, and the United States, shall have the right to veto any substantive matter which comes to a vote before the Security Council, • A "no" vote by any Permanent Member, along with nine affirmative votes by other Council members, shall constitute a veto and cause the motion to fail.
-5. POINTS OF PROCEDURE IN ORDER OF PRIORITY 5.1 Point of Order.
-During the discussion of any matter, a Representative may rise to a Point of Order if he/she believes that the Council is proceeding in a manner contrary to these rules, • The Representative will be immediately recognized if no speaker has the floor by the President and the point ruled on, • A Representative rising to a Point of Order may not speak substantively on any matter, • If a Representative's ability to participate in the Council's deliberations is impaired for any reason related to the Council's physical environment, the Representative may rise to a Point of Personal Privilege, • A Point of Order may not interrupt a speaker.
+A motion for Closure of Debate on an amendment is in order at any time the amendment is under consideration by the Committee • If the motion for closure passes, the amendment will be put to an immediate vote 4.8 Voting on Resolutions.
+A motion for Closure of Debate on a resolution is in order at any time the resolution is under consideration by the Committee new beginning... • All resolutions being considered under an agenda topic will be put to a vote when a motion for closure of debate on that resolution passes 5.
+POINTS OF PROCEDURE IN ORDER OF PRIORITY 5.1 Point of Order.
+During the discussion of any matter, a Representative may rise to a Point of Order if he/she believes that the Committee is proceeding in a manner contrary to these rules, • The Representative will be immediately recognized if no speaker has the floor by the President and the point ruled on, • A Representative rising to a Point of Order may not speak substantively on any matter, • If a Representative's ability to participate in the Council's deliberations is impaired for any reason related to the Council's physical environment, the Representative may rise to a Point of Personal Privilege, • A Point of Order may not interrupt a speaker.